Use HostPath volumes

 It depends on which node the pod is scheduled to.

-• Scheduled to the same node: The new pod mounts the exact same directory on the node and can access all historical data.
+• Scheduled to the same node: The pod mounts the same directory and can access all existing data.

-• Scheduled to a new node: The new pod mounts an empty directory on the new node.
-The data remains on the original node, but the new pod cannot access it.
+• Scheduled to a different node: The pod mounts an empty directory.
+Data remains on the original node but is inaccessible.